coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-24-arraylist-in-java.md

 ```
 #### Explanation

 1. In the above program, I have created an `arrayList` object with a type one constructor.
-So default initial capacity of arrayList is 10.
+So the default initial capacity of arrayList is 10.
 2. I have added 6 string objects using the `add()` method one by one.
 You can observe the 5th and 6th String objects are the same. i.e duplicate (`"Rina"` )
 3. On printing the `arrayList`, we can see the 5th as well as 6th String object (`"Rina"` ) on the console.
 That means `ArrayList` will allow the duplicate elements.

-## Comon Operations on ArrayList
+## Common Operations on ArrayList

 ### 1. Adding an element in the ArrayList